lucidrains/perceiver-pytorch/README.md

 model(img) # (1, 1000)
 ```

-For the backbone of Perceiver IO, the follow up paper that allows for flexible number of output sequence length, just import `PerceiverIO` instead
+For the backbone of <a href="https://arxiv.org/abs/2107.14795">Perceiver IO</a>, the follow up paper that allows for flexible number of output sequence length, just import `PerceiverIO` instead

 ```python
 import torch